Who Was Jesus Before His Human Birth?

 In Hebrews 1, Jesus is shown to be the creator and the sustainer of the universe.
 He “remains the same” (verse 12), or simply “is,” that is, his being is eternal.
 Jesus Christ is the “exact representation” of the being of God (verse 3).
 Hence, he must be God as well.
 It’s no wonder the writer in Hebrews could take passages that described God (Yahweh) and apply them to Jesus.
 In the words of James White, in pages 133-134 of The Forgotten Trinity:

 The writer to the Hebrews shows no compunctions in taking this passage from the Psalter—a passage fit only for describing the eternal Creator himself—and applying it to Jesus Christ…What does it mean that the writer to the Hebrews could take a passage that is only applicable to Yahweh and apply it to the Son of God, Jesus Christ?
 It means that they saw no problem in making such an identification, because they believed that the Son was, indeed, the very incarnation of Yahweh.

 Jesus’ pre-existence in Peter’s writings

 Let us look at one more example of how New Testament writings equate Jesus with Yahweh, the Lord or God of the Old Testament.
-The apostle Peter calls Jesus the "living Stone," who was "rejected by men but chosen by God" (1 Peter 2:4).
-To show that Jesus is this living Stone, he quotes the following from three passages in the Holy Scriptures:
+The apostle Peter calls Jesus the “living Stone,” who was “rejected by men but chosen by God” (1 Peter 2:4).
+To show that Jesus is this living Stone, he quotes from three passages in the Holy Scriptures:

 The phrases come from Isaiah 28:16, Psalm 118:22 and Isaiah 8:14.
 In each case, the statements refer to the Lord, or Yahweh, in their Old Testament context.
 For example, in Isaiah 8:13-14, it is Yahweh who says: